shijithpk/music-discovery/README.md

 You don't have to make it a chore though.
 Just have the playlist running while you're working/browsing/doomscrolling.
 'Like' songs to add them to your liked songs list and skip liberally.
 There's [no limit](https://www.theverge.com/2020/5/26/21270409/spotify-song-library-limit-removed-music-downloads-playlists-feature) in Spotify to how many songs you can 'like'.
 You can decide later what you want to do with your liked songs.
 (Put some on a workout playlist, others on an office playlist etc.)

 ### Running it in the cloud
-You only have to run the script once a week and it gets done in under half an hour, so hosting it locally won't be an issue.
+You only have to run the script once a week, so hosting it locally should't be an issue.
 (Schedule it to run every week using [cron](https://help.ubuntu.com/community/CronHowto)).
 But you can run it from a virtual machine (VM) in the cloud too.
 I'm using a VM with Oracle Cloud's [free tier](https://www.oracle.com/in/cloud/free/), but you can use your cloud provider of choice like Google Cloud or Amazon Web Services.
 [This](https://docs.oracle.com/en/learn/cloud_free_tier/index.html#introduction) and [this](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/flask-on-ubuntu/01oci-ubuntu-flask-summary.htm) will help you get started with Oracle Cloud's free tier.

-Before running it in the cloud, just make sure to run the script locally once and then upload the directory to your VM.
-A local run creates these 'access tokens' and 'refresh tokens' in a hidden .cache file that are important for accessing the Spotify API.
-You'll have to copy and paste an authorization code manually the first time you run the script, but after that everything can be automated.

 ### Things to keep in mind